Dhrishita/Face-Recognition-based-Security-System/README.md

-# Face Recognition based Security System
+# Embedded Door Lock Security System

 Welcome to the Security System!
 This repository contains the source code and documentation for a security system developed as part of a Minor Project.